ake-persson/docker-build-ami/README.rst

 Roadmap
 =======
-- Move credentials to cofig file
+- Move credentials to config file
 - Rewrite and cleanup